-- Follow General Patient Care Protocol. - Consider use of the Allergic Reaction Protocol. - Request ALS.
+- Follow General Patient Care Protocol. - o Be aware of any current recommended restrictions of nebulized medications - Consider the administration of 0.5 mg nebulized ipratropium bromide (Atrovent) with Albuterol. - Consider use of the Allergic Reaction Protocol. - Request ALS.
 If a paramedic unit is not available, radio a report to the emergency department advising of the estimated time of arrival (ETA) and patient status.
 Consider paramedic unit intercept route.
-Do not delay transport. - If patient is less than 1 year, contact Medical Control immediately. - If patient's pulse is less than 150 beats per minute for adult or 180 beats per minute for pediatric and the patient has a known history of Asthma or COPD; or signs of Asthma, COPD, or Allergic reaction are present, administer Albuterol as follows: - For patients 6 years of age and above: administer 5mg Albuterol via nebulizer with oxygen flow set at 8LPM. - For patients 1-5 years of age: administer 2.5mg Albuterol via nebulizer with oxygen flow set at 8LPM. - Reassess patient, especially lung sounds, vitals, and oxygen saturation. - If signs and symptoms of respiratory distress persist, repeat dose as follows: - For patients 6 years of age and above: administer 5mg Albuterol via nebulizer with oxygen flow set at 8LPM\. - For patients 1-5 years of age: administer 2.5mg Albuterol via nebulizer with oxygen flow set at 8LPM\. - Contact Medical Control with any questions or concerns.
+Do not delay transport. - If patient is less than 1 year, Contact Medical Control immediately. - If patient's pulse is less than 150 beats per minute for adult or 180 beats per minute for pediatric and the patient has a known history of Asthma or COPD; or signs of Asthma, COPD, or Allergic reaction are present, administer Albuterol as follows: - For patients 6 years of age and above: administer 5 mg Albuterol via nebulizer with oxygen flow set at 8LPM. - For patients 1-5 years of age: administer 2.5 mg Albuterol via nebulizer with oxygen flow set at 8LPM. - Reassess patient, especially lung sounds, vitals, and oxygen saturation. - If signs and symptoms of respiratory distress persist, repeat dose as follows: - For patients 6 years of age and above: administer 5 mg Albuterol via nebulizer with oxygen flow set at 8LPM. - For patients 1-5 years of age: administer 2.5 mg Albuterol via nebulizer with oxygen flow set at 8LPM. - Contact Medical Control with any questions or concerns.
 Document Medical Control physician number and any orders on the patient care report. - Document on the EMS patient care report the name of the medication, the time(s) of administration, the number of doses, and pulse rate before administration.

-\\When using an albuterol MDI, please use clean spacer if available.
+When using an albuterol MDI, please use clean spacer if available.

-\ If respiratory status worsens, stop Albuterol treatment and begin CPAP or BVM for adults.
-Utilize BVM for pediatric patients.
+If respiratory status worsens, refer to CPAP protocol with inline neb Utilize BVM for pediatric patients.

-CONTINUOUS POSITIVE AIRWAY PRESSURE (CPAP) (OPTIONAL)
+CONTINUOUS POSITIVE AIRWAY PRESSURE (CPAP)